Saving your Life after Loving a Borderline.

 to where her perceptions often made sense--even

-if she completely contradicted herself, from one hour to
+if she completely contradicted herself, from one hour

-if you were going insane.
+you were going insane.
 These feelings

 were directly related to spending time with someone whose